 An AI-driven BioTECHNology company

-Zonula's novel small molecules targeting cell adhesion represent a new approach to treating fibrosis dependent diseases.
+Zonula's small molecules inhibiting fibroblast adhesion represent a new approach to treating rheumatoid arthritis (RA).

 Cell adhesion, the process by which cells stick to one another, is a fundamental biological property.
-Zonula's small molecules bind to proteins, known as cadherins (biological glues) and prevent cell adhesion (see below diagram).
-These molecules can modulate fibroblast adhesion and survival in bone joints.
+Zonula's small molecules bind to cell surface glycoproteins, known as cadherins (biological glues) and prevent cell adhesion (see diagram below).
+These molecules control fibroblast adhesion, activity and survival in bone joints.

-Fibroblasts degrade cartilage.
-Inflammation causes these cells to proliferate in the bone joints and erode the cartilage causing rheumatoid arthritis.
+Inflammation occurring during RA causes fibroblasts in bone joints to proliferate and erode the cartilage.
 Zonula's small molecule cadherin inhibitors stop the fibroblasts from proliferating and decrease their ability to degrade cartilage.